-Wireless devices that support WPS, including Android phones, tablets, and most USB network adapters, can be connected to your router through this method.
+Wireless devices that support WPS, including Android phones, tablets, most USB network adapters, can be connected to your router through this method.

 - WPS is not supported by iOS devices. - The WPS function cannot be configured if the wireless function of the router is disabled.
 Also, the WPS function will be disabled if your wireless encryption is WEP.
 Please make sure the wireless function is enabled and is configured with the appropriate encryption before configuring the WPS. - 1) Tab the WPS icon on the device's screen.
-Here we take an Android phone for instance. - 2) Within two minutes, press the WPS/Wi-Fi On/Off button on your router.
+Here we take the Android phone for instance. - 2) Within two minutes, press the WPS button on your router.